scaleoutsystems/power-consumption-tutorial/README.md

 ```

 > [!NOTE]
-> The workshop leader will provide the dataset and the client configuration file, client.yaml.
+> The workshop leader will provide the dataset and the client configuration file, `client.yaml`.

-Download the 'dataset' and 'client.yaml' file and move them to the 'Power-consumption-tutorial' directory.
+Download the `dataset` and `client.yaml` file and move them to the `Power-consumption-tutorial` directory.
 The directory structure will look as follows:

 ```
  README.md